The senior member of Weston-super-Mare RNLI crew receives an award

 Mike went through the demanding training to become a helmsman for the lifeboats.
 As a helm he took part in many rescues and saved many lives.
 When Richard Spindler retired as Lifeboat Operations Manager some 18 months ago, Mike agreed to take over the role.

 On Monday a group of senior members of the RNLI came to Weston to consult with the Weston crew and fundraisers.
-It was during this event that Sir Tim Lawrence, Vice Chair of the RNLI surprised everyone by presenting Mike with his 20 year badge for his long service.
+It was during this event that Sir Tim Laurence, Vice Chair of the RNLI surprised everyone by presenting Mike with his 20 year badge for his long service.

-Sir Tim Lawrence said;’ The team at Weston have done exemplary service in saving lives at sea despite the difficult conditions they have to work with.
+Sir Tim Laurence said;’ The team at Weston have done exemplary service in saving lives at sea despite the difficult conditions they have to work with.
 At last now we have a definite plan which should give our team the station they deserve.
 It is good to see what a strong team, crew and fundraisers, we have here.’

 Mike Buckland, LOM said;’ Thank you for this award.
 It is great being part of this fantastic team.’RNLI notes to editors

 The pictures show Mike being presented with his award by Sir Tim and with Richard Spindler, RNLI Weston volunteer when he was a Cub.RNLI media contacts

 For further information, please contact Weston-super-Mare RNLI Volunteer Lifeboat Press Officer Glyn Hayes on 01934 645555 or 07774 181418 or RNLI Deputy Volunteer Lifeboat Press Officer Cai Budd on 07379 636622

 - Atlantic 75 class lifeboat named Paul Alexander